azemon/insightly-landing-page/README.md

 This Python script processes forms on landing pages, interacting with Insightly and with the person who submits the form.
 When the form is submitted, the module does the following:

-1. if it does not exist, create an organization
+1. create an organization, iff it does not already exist
 1. update/insert a contact and link to the organization
-1. add a note to the contact, indicating which form was submitting
+1. add a note to the contact, indicating which form was submitted
 1. notify all Insightly users
 1. send a thank-you email to the form submitter
 1. redirect the browser to the thank-you page URL

+I am not associated with [Insightly, Inc.](https://www.insightly.com/), other than as a user of their CRM.

 Usage
 =====